philanc/slua/doc/mtcp.md

 getnameinfo(addr [, numeric_host])
 	converts a raw address into a host and port
-	addr: a raw address (sockaddr) as returned by bind, connect, getaddrinfo
+	addr: a raw address (sockaddr) as returned by bind, connect, accept, getaddrinfo.
 	numeric_host: if true, the function returns a numeric IP address for the host.
-	return hostname-or-IP-addr, port (port is always returned as an integer)
+	return hostname-or-IP-address, port (port is returned as an integer)

 msleep(n)
 	suspend the execution of the calling thread for n milliseconds